wintercms/docs/backend-forms.md

 ------------- | -------------
 `form` | a reference to form field definition file, see [backend form fields](#form-fields).
 Inline fields can also be used.
 `prompt` | text to display for the create button.
 Default: `Add new item`.
 `titleFrom` | the name of the field to use as the title for an item.
 This will show the value of the field as a title when an item is collapsed in a repeater.
 Please note that only text fields and dropdown fields are supported.
+Does not work in group mode.
 `minItems` | minimum items required.
 Pre-displays those items when not using groups.
 For example if you set **'minItems: 1'** the first row will be displayed and not hidden.
 `maxItems` | maximum number of items to allow within the repeater.
 `groups` | references a group of form fields placing the repeater in group mode (see below).
 An inline definition can also be used.